NASA rover Opportunity finds signs Mars once had fresh water

 Opportunity is expected eventually to head south toward a ridge on the rim of Endeavour Crater that appears to contain a much richer cache of clay-bearing rocks.

-Curiosity, which is exploring an area known as Gale Crater, is driving toward a three-mile (5 km) high mountain of layered deposits.
+Curiosity, which is exploring an area known as Gale Crater, is driving toward a three-mile high mountain of layered deposits.

 By studying rocks at various levels, scientists expect to not only get a better idea of how long the planet was able to sustain life, but where conditions might be favorable to perverse key evidence, such as organic carbon.